Skip to main content

 The psychological suffering and grief experienced by people with HIV/AIDS is also shared by family members, friends, caregivers, and partners.
 Partners and families are often the people who provide most of the physical and emotional care for individuals with chronic illness, including HIV.
 This can be very stressful and lead to tension among members of the family.

-Some of the issues that may arise when a family member has been diagnosed with HIV include:
+A variety of issues may arise when a family member has been diagnosed with HIV, such as:

 • The diagnosis may reveal behaviors that the person may have wanted to keep private.
 These might include sexual behaviors or intravenous drug use, which can result in feelings of guilt or blame and can lead to a relationship breakdown.